johnbayko/hicp/README.rst

 - Compile hv with "ant dist".
 Run using the "hv" script.
 A window will open to accept connection parameters.
-- Run the receptionx.py server with the "go" script.
+- Run the receptionx.py server with the "go" script (MacOS, Linux, Unix).
 It will print the socket port number allocated to it.
 - Add parameters to the hv window.

-  - Host of the system receptionx.py is being run on, "localhost" if it's the same host.
-If blank then "localhost" is used.
+  - Host of the system receptionx.py is being run on, "localhost" or blank if it's the same host.
   - Port number printed by receptionx.py.
   - Test users and passwords are in the very low security python/reception/users file.
 Default is "user1"/"password1".